ChrisAlmachi/KichwaYachayApp/README.md

 App-> services-> database.

 Lastly, if You want to know how to works our app, we have a certain documents called "Code explanation".

+In the [Documentation section](https://pages.github.com/)  you will find the following:
+This site was built using [GitHub Pages](https://github.com/ChrisAlmachi/KichwaYachayApp/tree/main/Documentation).